cangeorgecode/dj-boilerplate/README.md

 # Django Boilerplate
-Disclaimer: I am a self-taught programmer, so the code I wrote is not the best
+Disclaimer: The code may look like a steaming pile of dog crap, so be aware.

 # What is this?
 I have always wanted to build an SaaS and make money online.
 I thought it would be more efficient if I could re-use some of the code for features that are common across all SaaS's.
 The boilerplate here consists of: